blinklet/learning/data-science/data-science-environment.md

 [^1]: Use the appropriate driver that is compatible with the SQL database you are using, such as [psycopg](https://www.psycopg.org/) for PostgreSQL, or [mysql-connector-python](https://dev.mysql.com/doc/connector-python/en/) for MySQL.
 Since we are using an SQLite database, we could use the [sqlite package](https://www.sqlite.org/index.html), which is part of the Python standard library.

-Finally, programmers who do not know SQL but who still want to build powerful SQL queries may use the SQLAlchemy ORM.
-It can be used to load selected data into Pandas or to select data directly from the database.
+Finally, Python programmers who do not know SQL but who still want to build powerful SQL queries in Python programs may use the SQLAlchemy ORM.
+It can be used to create queries for Pandas functions or to select data directly from the database.

 # Set up your environment